Compressed Multiband Sensing in FR3 Using Alternating Direction Method of Multipliers: Simulation Results

 \subsection{Simulation Implementation}

-For simplicity, we assume omnidirectional antennas, hence $u^{\tt{T}}(\phi)=u^{\tt{R}}(\theta) = 1$.
-A table of all parameters is provided in Table \ref{table:parameters}, where $\tt{num\_MC}$ is the number of Monte Carlo iterations.
+For simplicity, we assume omnidirectional antennas, hence $u_k^{\tt{T}}(\phi)=u_k^{\tt{R}}(\theta) = 1$.
+Table \ref{table:parameters} provides all simulation parameters, where $\tt{num\_MC}$ is the number of Monte Carlo iterations.
 Note that in the proposed numerology of FR3, we expect higher bandwidths at higher sub-bands \cite{bazzi2025uppermidbandspectrum6g}.
-We predefine the \ac{Tx}, \ac{Rx}, and target locations by geometry.
-Next, we convert the Cartesian coordinates to \acp{AoA}, \acp{AoD}, and \acp{ToA}.
+We predefine the \acp{AoA}, \acp{AoD}, and \acp{ToA} of the \ac{Tx}, \ac{Rx}, and scatterers.
 These sensing parameters are intentionally generated off-grid for better visualization of the \ac{RMSE}.
 The test variable is $P^{\tt{T}}$.